monsoonnyc/ugly-wireframe-kit/README.md

-# Figma version of Ugly Wireframe Kit
+# Goal

 Generate ideas and collaborate with your team quickly without being distracted and slowed down by finer details.

 ------------------------------------------------------------

-There are 2 ways to use Ugly Wireframe Kit:
+# Figma

+How to use with Figma:

 Option 1:
 Add this sketch file to your library and insert components into your project files.